AH-Tran/PubMed_Wikibase/README.md

 - Dynamically Adapt Property Creation with CSV
 - Extract MeSH Entities from Wikidata
 - Enter Wikibase into Wikibase Registry
-- Authenticate Author Entity with either Scholia
+- Authenticate Author Entity with either Scholia or
 - Document new encountered Limits
 - IR/NLP metrics on Abstracts
 - MeSH Tree Hierarchy as Knowledge Graph Structure